 Department Mission and Vision

-The Department of History and Intercultural Studies strives to better understand the common elements and the range of diversity among human societies.
+The Department of History strives to better understand the common elements and the range of diversity among human societies.
 We do this by learning to listen to people from times and/or places different from our own.
 As we become more familiar with the world as others have experienced it, we better understand the world and our own place in it.
 We are better able to ask good questions, view events from multiple perspectives, and analyze changes and continuities in human communities across time and place.

 In History the department accomplishes its mission through: